midstreeeam/sso-page/docs/Retrieval.md

 Consequently, single token searches are typically rapid and accurate.
 It is the **most recommended usage** of the SSO search engine.

 ## Boolean Retrieval

+Boolean Retrieval is a very primitive way of retrieval.
+It basically answers one single question does this word (token) exists in this web page (document).
+We could think about the retrieval

 ## Vector Retrieval